rafspiny/emm/README.md

 We define a service based on the standard psql image with two volumes.
 One for the data and another for the initialization of the container for the first time.
 It also exposes a port to allow you to connect to it from any other interface (PGAdmin or so).

-You can also check what is in the DB by `docker exec emm-db psql -U emmuser emm`
+You can also check what is in the DB by `docker exec -it emm-db psql -U emmuser emm`

 ### CLI servie